ZeripeDaniel/Stardew-Valley-Mod-Manager/README.md

   - Implemented checkboxes as images in the mod list to enable loading only the required mods.
   - Easily remove bugs and errors so that you can load mods for testing.
 - Automatic updates and mod version check
-  - Will provide free automatic updates that were previously only available by subscribing to a paid plan on existing mod loaders (Mod Organizer, Vortex, etc.).
   - Support for checking the current version in the mod list tab and verifying the version of the latest mod and the mod owned by the user.
   - Also planning to develop a user-friendly update process with just a few clicks.